 I happen to be married to a successful hunter who has been willing to give me some of the smaller deer antlers.
-However, if you like antlers and no one hunts, you can still find antler sheds if you’re lucky.
-My husband and I love to walk the woods in the winter with the hopes of finding antlers.
-They are difficult to find but we’ve gotten lucky a couple of times.
+It works out well when we are unable to find antler sheds.
+Even though my husband and I love to walk the woods in the winter with the hopes of finding antlers, they are pretty difficult to find.
 Besides finding the antlers yourself, you can also purchase antlers from someone else.
 I have seen antlers at several estate sales, antique malls, and flea markets.

 Antler Crafts To Try